 A filmworker is not a filmmaker, but it’s not that bad at all, either.
 Vitali wasn’t a mere grovelling pawn without a say.
 He was an enabler; and he deserves a lot of respect for that.
 It’s widely recognised that Kubrick wouldn’t function without his assistant.
 Vitali was in charge of virtually everything: from direction assistance to casting, coaching of the actors, post-production and even marketing and publicity (he allegedly vetted every single international poster and trailer of his films).
 His stamina, loyalty and efficiency were undeniable, and we must credit him for warranting the excellence of Stanley Kubrick.

 Vitali’s job did not end after Kubrick’s untimely death at the age of just 70.
 Quite the opposite.
 At that stage, the shadow had to step forward and replace his master.
 He had to finish Eyes Wide Shut to his best knowledge of Kubrick would have wanted the film to look like.
 He was also in charge of the restoration of his entire collection.
 If you are a fan of Kubrick, this doc will feel like a candy shop to you: there are loads of film extracts, plenty of behind-the-scenes and interviews with Vitali and his family.
 If you are not a fan, however, you might want to give it a miss, or at least familiarise yourself with Kubrick’s work first.

 Filmworker showed the 70th Cannes International Film Festival in May 2017, when this piece was originally written.
-It’s showing at the BFI London Film Festival in October.
+It’s out in cinemas Friday, May 18th (2018).